 Finally, you must accept that there are situations where you will not be able to get a ban revoked no matter what you do.
 Sometimes this is because you are the one who is genuinely in the wrong.
 Other times it may just be that you are dealing with an especially stubborn betting site.

 In those cases, you will need to look for new sportsbooks to join.
-Make sure that you fully understand what got you banned from the previous site so that you do not repeat that same mistake in the future.
+Make sure that you fully understand what got you banned from the previous site.
+Do not repeat that same mistake in the future.

 Conclusion: Anyone Can Be Banned By a Sportsbook, But If You Are Careful, You Likely Can Avoid It

-It can be devastating to make a simple, honest mistake and find that you are no longer allowed to wager at your sportsbook of choice.
+It’s devastating to make an honest mistake and find that you are no longer allowed to wager at your sportsbook.
 Thankfully, if you learn the rules and you follow them to the letter, this is unlikely to happen—especially if you go out of your way to demonstrate to the site that you are a loyal and valuable customer.
 If the worst does come to pass, you may be able to get the ban reversed.
 If not, you can join another sportsbook.

 The sportsbooks we recommend are known for their fair policies, and are unlikely to ban you if you follow their rules.
 If you are looking for new sportsbooks to join, give them a try.
-You may find that you like them even better than the sites you are using now or have used in the past.
+You may find that you like them even better than the sites you’ve been using.